Last updated 20 May 2026

 Protected areas and protected wildlife

-The Nature Conservation Act 1992 (Qld) (Nature Conservation Act) provides the framework for the creation and management of protected areas including national parks, conservation parks, resources reserves, nature refuges, coordinated conservation areas, wilderness areas, world heritage management areas, international agreement areas and protection of native species.
+The Nature Conservation Act 1992 (Qld) (Nature Conservation Act) provides the framework for the creation and management of protected areas on land including national parks, conservation parks, resources reserves, nature refuges, coordinated conservation areas, wilderness areas, world heritage management areas, international agreement areas and protection of native species.

 The Regulations under this Act provide detailed rules regulating activities in protected areas and a permit and licensing system for the taking or keeping of native wildlife.
-These regulations include the Nature Conservation (Protected Areas Management) Regulation 2017 (Qld) and the Nature Conservation (Animals) Regulation 2020 (Qld).
+These regulations include the Nature Conservation (Protected Areas Management) Regulation 2024 (Qld) and the Nature Conservation (Animals) Regulation 2020 (Qld).

 National parks and other protected areas